aphan37/WifiAuditing/README.md

 # Wi-Fi Security Auditing Tool

 A simple project designed for educational and authorized testing purposes.
 This tool allows you to scan Wi-Fi networks, capture WPA/WPA2 handshakes, launch deauthentication attacks, crack captured handshakes, and detect rogue access points.
-Work with Jared Robinson and Dawn Marshall.
+Work with **Jared Robinson** and **Dawn Marshall**.

 ## Background
 Wi-Fi is a wireless networking technology that allows for easy and inexpensive communication over the Internet within a particular area.
 Increased attacks in software systems are tied to improper Wi-Fi security protocols.
 The authors designed a project for educational and authorized testing purposes only, showcasing that robust Wi-Fi security is possible and can help developers and regular users alike.